 Recently, I have been enjoying driving by various homes that have been used in film and tv shows.
 This past week I found the Golden Girls home which is located at 245 N Saltair Ave in Brentwood.
 You can find The Brady Bunch House and the Boy Meets World House in Studio City.

 Areas like The Americana at Brand and The Grove are able to welcome guests to dine outdoors and do some limited in-store shopping.

-You can go to the CityWalk at Universal Studios, the Antelope Valley Poppy Reserve, and check out the Kevin Smith Mooby’s pop up in West Hollywood.
+You can go to the CityWalk at Universal Studios and the Antelope Valley Poppy Reserve.
 The Aquarium of the Pacific in Long Beach has reopened as well.
+You can visit the Happy Place drive thru.
+The MODS Museum at the Beverly Center has reopened as well.

 Los Angeles Restaurants That Are Open For Dining

 This list could get long real quick so for now I am just going to list ones that I have been to myself.
 If you want a romantic date night out I would recommend visiting Yamashiro in Hollywood.
 Aroma Coffee and Tea in Studio City is another great and more affordable option.